pietvandongen/batlog-python/README.md

 ### Viewing the log file

 Go to the directory you set above and open the file.
 In the above case, it's located at `/path/to/your/log/file/batlog.csv`.

+## License

+Apache License, Version 2.0, see `LICENSE.md`.

 [1]: https://github.com/jradavenport/batlog
 [2]: http://en.wikipedia.org/wiki/Cron